slavenf/sfl-library/doc/small_multiset.md

     Returns the number of elements with key equivalent to `key` or `x`.

     **Note:**
-    Overload (2) participates in overload resolution only if `KeyEqual::is_transparent` exists and is a valid type.
+    Overload (2) participates in overload resolution only if `Compare::is_transparent` exists and is a valid type.
 It allows calling this function without constructing an instance of `Key`.

     **Complexity:**
-    Linear in `size()`.
+    Logarithmic in `size()` plus linear in the number of the elements found.

     <br><br>